pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

  ```
 ##### Parameters
 `string query`
 An optional parameter representing the search criteria.
+If unspecified, returns all values.
+Can be used with `skip`, `count` and `orderby`.

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
 If unspecified, a default value of 0 is used.
+Use when more items match the search criteria than can be returned in a single call.

 `int count`
 An optional parameter representing the maximum number of SdsStreams to retrieve.
 If unspecified, a default value of 100 is used.
+The maximum value is 1,000.

 #### .NET client libraries method
 ``GetStreamsAsync`` is an overloaded method that is used to search for and return streams.
 When you call an overloaded method, the software determines the most appropriate method to use by comparing the argument types specified in the call to the method definition.